The DNR is updating the state’s wolf management plan.

 The wolf population made a remarkable recovery under the Endangered Species Act, and has been considered one of the most successful species recoveries since the law was passed.

 In 2021, wolves were removed from the Endangered Species Act, and wolf management reverted to state and tribal authority.
-However, there still needs to be direction from the plan on how we best manage the Minnesota wolf population regardless of the legal status.
+In February 2022, wolves once again became a federally protected threatened species.
+However, regardless of legal status, there still needs to be direction from the plan on how we best manage the Minnesota wolf population.

 Questions and answers

 - What does the wolf plan do?

 The wolf plan describes and provides guidance on how the state manages wolves.
 This includes wolf population monitoring, population management, depredation control, public safety and more.
-Updates to the plan are expected to be completed in March of 2022 following a public review process.
+Updates to the plan are expected to be completed in 2022 following a public review process.

 - How is the DNR collecting input?

-The DNR is collecting input in five ways:
+The DNR has collected input in five ways:

-- Online public comments — comment opportunity was available Sept.
-29-Nov.
-20.
+- Online public comments — comment opportunity was available in the fall of 2020.

-- Virtual public meetings — Events took place for the northwest region, Tuesday, Sept.
-29; central and southern region, including Twin Cities metro area, Tuesday, Oct.
-6; and northeast region, Thursday, Oct.
-8.
+- Virtual public meetings — Events took place in the fall of 2020 for the northwest region; central and southern region, including Twin Cities metro area; and northeast region.

 - Public attitude survey — completed and available online